samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 Next, let's click on the `Channels` tab on the left side.
 Then, we click on the `defaultchannel`.
-We will see the `total blocks` and `time since last transaction`.
+We will see the `total blocks` and `time since the last transaction`.

 ## Step 4.
-Running the app
+Running the App

-Now that we have connected our app to the IBM Blockchain Platform, each update of the ledger will be recorded and added as a block.
 Let's run our app and see what it can do.
-We start by run the command:
+We start by running the command:

 ```
 node invoke.js initLedger
 ```
-Note that the `initLedger` command, creates a car and assigned the owner of the car to be `memberA@acme.org`.
+Note that the `initLedger` command creates a car and assigned the owner of the car to be `memberA@acme.org`.

 Then, we can run:
 ```